mentalist-dev/StreamFlow/README.md

 ## Install via NuGet

-If you want to include the HTTP sink in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/Serilog.Sinks.Logz.Io/).
+If you want to include the HTTP sink in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/StreamFlow.RabbitMQ/).

-To install the sink, run the following command in the Package Manager Console:
+To install the package, run the following command in the Package Manager Console:

 ```
 PM> Install-Package StreamFlow.RabbitMq